rushfive/FFDB/README.md

 dotnet add package R5.FFDB.Core --version 1.0.0-alpha.1
 ```

+If you're also pulling in the `R5.FFDB.Engine` package, this Core library is included as a transitive dependency so no need to directly add it into your project.

+---

 Here, we'll walk through that interface and its contract, so you can understand not only the literal API the Engine expects to work with, but also the underlying behavior and assumptions that are relevant.

 Here's the `IDatabaseProvider` interface definition: